 - Rainey Street Historic District Walking Tour

-- Best Budget Hotel in East Cesar Chavez: Holiday Inn Austin – Town Lake
+- Budget Hotel in East Cesar Chavez: Holiday Inn Austin – Town Lake

-- Best Mid-Range Rental in East Cesar Chavez: Sentral East Austin at 1614 E. Sixth
+- Mid-Range Rental in East Cesar Chavez: Sentral East Austin at 1614 E. Sixth

-- Best Luxury Hotel in East Cesar Chavez: Heywood Hotel
+- Luxury Hotel in East Cesar Chavez: Heywood Hotel

-- Best Vacation Rental On East Cesar Chavez: This Downtown Loft on East 6th Street
+- Vacation Rental Option On East Cesar Chavez: This Downtown Loft on East 6th Street

 8. South Congress Avenue: Best Area for Shopping

-South Congress, also known as SoCo to locals, is one of the best spots for those visiting Austin for a brief time and who want to experience the best shopping, street art, restaurants, food trucks, and live music in the city.
-SoCo’s unique and diverse offerings make it one of the best places to stay in Austin.
+South Congress, also known as SoCo to locals, is one of the best spots for those visiting Austin briefly and who want to experience the best shopping, street art, restaurants, food trucks, and live music in the city.
+SoCo’s unique and diverse offerings make it one of Austin’s best places to stay.

 Music Lane is one the newest developments in Austin, home to a diverse collection of boutiques, restaurants, and hotels; this is a great location to wine, dine and shop till you drop.
 Shops include jewelry stories such as Kendra Scott, Lucy in Disguise with Diamonds, and Oak Armstrong.